FK Viktoria Žižkov

 FK Viktoria Žižkov is a Czech professional football club from the district of Žižkov in Prague.
 The club competes in the Czech National Football League, the second tier of football in the country.
 It won the Czechoslovak First League title in the 1927–28 season, and has also won two editions of the Czech Cup.

 History

 Early years

 The team was founded by students in 1903 in the town of Žižkov (since 1922 part of Prague).
 At that time the students chose red and white striped shirts as their colours in honour of the colours of the Flag of Bohemia.
 Those same colours remain today.
 Viktoria's main successes fall into the period between the world wars — until 1948 it was the third most successful Czechoslovak club, winning the Czechoslovak championship in 1928 and finishing as runners-up in 1929.
 It won the Czechoslovak Cup in 1913, 1914, 1916, 1921, 1929, 1933, and 1940, and came runners-up in 1919 and 1920.
-It successes gained international recognition, even as a result, giving the name to the Polish club Victoria Jaworzno.
+Its successes gained international recognition, even as a result, giving the name to the Polish club Victoria Jaworzno.